omidfarhang/omid.dev/content/posts/2012-02-27-beatles-for-sale-its-spam-of-the-day.en.md

 For instance, I'm a <a href="http://www.last.fm/user/omidfarhang" target="_blank">music lover</a> and I'm very partial to board games (even during a denial-of-service attack).

 Today I can also share that I like The Beatles.
-In particular, anything from &#8220;Rubber Soul&#8221; and later when the &#8220;Yeah yeah yeah&#8221; turned into something rather more &#8220;Yeah man.
-Dig it&#8221;.
+In particular, anything from “Rubber Soul” and later when the “Yeah yeah yeah” turned into something rather more “Yeah man.
+Dig it”.

 I've simply never come across a more talented combination of musicianship and songwriting abilities &#8211; for me, you can kick The Stones, The Who, Cream and.. yes.. even MeatLoaf to the kerb, as Lennon, McCartney, Harrison and Starr are the guv'nors.